 Call to Action

-• Support the Improving Seniors’ Timely Access to Care Act, which would require that Medicare Advantage (MA) plans establish an electronic prior authorization process for real-time decision making to make it easier for physicians to determine if a prescribed procedure, service, or medication is covered.
+- Support the Improving Seniors’ Timely Access to Care Act, H.R.
+8702/S.4532, which would require that Medicare Advantage (MA) plans establish an electronic prior authorization process for real-time decision-making to make it easier for physicians to determine if a prescribed procedure, service, or medication is covered.
 ACP also supports streamlining prior authorization for other group health plans.

-• Support the Safe Step Act of 2023, H.R.
-2630/S. 652, a bipartisan bill that would ensure patient access to appropriate treatments based on clinical decision-making and medical necessity rather than arbitrary step therapy protocols.
-The bill would require group health plans to provide a transparent exception process for any medication step therapy protocol.
+- Support the Safe Step Act of 2023, H.R.
+2630/S. 652, which would ensure patient access to appropriate treatments based on clinical decision-making and medical necessity rather than arbitrary step therapy protocols.
+The bill would require group health plans to provide a clear and transparent exception process for medication step therapy protocols.

-• Support legislation and rulemaking to improve electronic health records and streamline the adoption of standards in medical practices that would reduce burdensome administrative tasks.
+- Support legislation and rulemaking to improve electronic health records and streamline the adoption of standards in medical practices to reduce administrative burden.